-Another more comprehensive approach proposed by Athey et al (2021) is also gaining prominence especially for out-of-sample predictions and adaptive experimentation.
+Another more comprehensive approach proposed by Athey et al (2021) approximates the full targeting procedure and allows the use of a limited set of observable and easy to collect variables.
+This approach is gaining prominence especially for out-of-sample predictions and adaptive experimentation.
 For example, Athey et al (2023) has) has piloted the use of causal machine learning based recommender systems and have found them to be better than conventional approaches.

 Using this causal random forest and policy tree optimization approach, we find that the recommended practices include broad-spectrum herbicides, early sowing, repeated irrigation, and using high-yielding long-duration varieties (HD 2967 and Shriram Super 303).
 In terms of the yield gains as compared to the status quo, we find that using mixture herbicide like Sulfusulfuron+Metsulfuron provides the highest yield gains followed by 2,4-D, manual plus herbicides, and lastly manual.
 This applies both in terms of the average returns as well as for each individual farmer.
 Spatially, there is substantial variation which provides a simple targeting rule that policy makers can use—focus on the areas where there are high potential yield gains and high adoption gap.

-The policy targeting procedure provides very high welfare gains across all the crop management practices especially to those who are not currently applying the superior crop management practices (e.g., not weeding, sowing late, applying less than or equal to two irrigations, and using short duration wheat varieties).
+The policy tree targeting procedure which approximates the full targeting using a few variables provides very high welfare gains across all the crop management practices especially to those who those using traditional crop management practices (e.g., not weeding, sowing late, applying less than or equal to two irrigations, and using short duration wheat varieties).
 For each of these categories of farmers, the targeted policy substantially allows them to get higher yields.

 For the case of the superior practices however, the targeted policy does not effectively improve the welfare of the median farmer if they had instead used the best uniform practice for the entire area of interest (e.g., apply S&M herbicide, sowing in 1-10 Nov, irrigation at least four times, and planting long duration varieties).
 For farmers who are already doing these interventions, the targeted policy shifts some of them to the other better alternative leading to a welfare loss.
-These findings are consistent with prior studies that observed that in datasets in which there is a clearly beneficial intervention across all sites, the policy tree approach assigns few of the observations to the less superior treatment ()
+These findings are consistent with prior studies that observed that in datasets in which there is a clearly beneficial intervention across all sites, the policy tree approach assigns few of the observations to the less superior treatment (Athey et al 2024b).

 The rest of the paper is organized as follows.
 We present next the methods section (section 2) detailing the data and empirical strategy.
 We then present the results in section 3 following by a discussion section 4.
 We finally conclude in section 5.